 When should I apply for accommodation?

 Applications for 2017/18 accommodation opened in Februrary.
 Once you have applied, your room will be allocated once you have made York St John University your firm choice.
+Applications for 2018/19 are not yet open, prices for 2018/19 will be coming soon.

 What happens if York St John is my insurance choice or I come through clearing?